Joshfairhead/Obsidian/Immanent/Regen Foundation/Index/Org structure/Foundation/EnDAOment Circle.md

 # EnDAOment Circle
 DISCLAIMER: This is a draft page.
-Nothing for us, without us.
 The How/What centres are particularly incomplete.

 ### Why
+slack

 - To ensure under represented communities have a voice in the Regen network through an equitable and just token distribution, and to weave relationships between these communtites and our larger ecosystem (e.g. the registry).

 ### How